-The Electric Gourd is a lap steel fretless chromatic dulcimer thingie that I built from a really big gourd I found in the early 1990s at NC Farmer's Market in Raleigh, NC.
-I've refitted the instrument, which I used to call "the gourdtar," several times through the years.
+The Electric Gourd (which I formerly referred to as my "gourdtar") is a lap steel fretless chromatic dulcimer that I built from a really big gourd I found in the early 1990s at NC Farmer's Market in Raleigh, NC.
+I've refitted the instrument several times through the years — for instance, it originall had a piezo soundboard pickup and now has a humbucker.
 You can hear it utilized extensively on my recordings, which are available in all the usual formats (iTunes, Spotify, Amazon, Google Play and CDr).

 Much of this music is available on the various cds / mp3 / streaming service albums.

 Lesson Learned: Measuring Fret Markings

 Fret markings make playing a fretless, raised-string instruments MUCH easier to learn, by the way, without, of course, affecting the sound of the instrument.
 It's common for lap steel guitars to use actual frets as markers; in my case, I actually made marks on the instrument (yes, I did it with a Sharpie!).

 For a twelve-tone equal temperament (this is the kind of tuning that is used in Western music, by and large), it works like this...